Open Source Project - "Implementation / Testing"

 Task: Verify with your TA that your issue satisfies course requirements.

-You should take a look at the new review process by langchain.
+You should take a look at the official Superset contributing guide to understand their development workflow and review process:

 After identifying an issue, you must come up with an intended solution with pseudo-code and outline the files that you may need to change or create.
 You must include enough detail to convince the TA that the approach is feasible and non-trivial.
 Furthermore, you should discuss your intended solution with the community to get feedback.
-Please include screenshots of your discussions in your submission.
+Please include screenshots of your discussions (e.g., on the GitHub issue or the community Slack) in your submission.

 Task: Submit an implementation plan to the TA on the Google Doc provided.